Ground Investigation work (GI) are being carried out in agricultural fields in proximity to the Broad Oak Water site.

 If your land is directly affected, our appointed land agents, Dalcour Maclaren, will contact you individually.

-We will be liaising closely with environmental and wildlife groups to avoid impact on watercourses and habitats.
+We are liaising closely with environmental and wildlife groups to avoid impact on watercourses and habitats.